awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalyticsv2-application-flinkrunconfiguration.md

 # AWS::KinesisAnalyticsV2::Application FlinkRunConfiguration<a name="aws-properties-kinesisanalyticsv2-application-flinkrunconfiguration"></a>

-Describes the starting parameters for a Flink\-based Kinesis Data Analytics application\.
+Describes the starting parameters for a Managed Service for Apache Flink application\.

 ## Syntax<a name="aws-properties-kinesisanalyticsv2-application-flinkrunconfiguration-syntax"></a>